codefuse-ai/MFTCoder/mft_peft_hf/README.md

 To merge the adapter weights with the base model, see ```src/pefts/merge_base_and_lora_to_hf.py```

 ### 4.2 Inference demo
-Here is the script for inference on our trained models, which is compatible with most Hugging Face models:
+Here is the script for inference on our trained models, which is compatible with most HuggingFace models:
 ```python
 from transformers import (
     AutoTokenizer,